linode/docs/docs/platform/manager/dns-manager/index.md

 Once removed, you **MUST** delete the Linode nameserver entries from the domain at the registrar level.
 This is a very important step; if the entries are not removed, someone could use your domain without your permission.
 {{< /caution >}}

-### Wildcards

-To create a [wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record), add a new record and enter an asterisk (`*`) in the **Hostname** field.

-### Subdomains

-The Domains section does not support addition of a subdomain on top of an existing subdomain in the same zone.
-For example, if you have `example.com` as a zone, with an A record for `subdomain.example.com`, you cannot create `another.subdomain.example.com` within that zone.

-Instead, [add](#add-a-domain-zone) the subdomain as a separate zone in the Domains page, and then create your additional subdomain as an A record.
-In the previous example, you would create a zone named `subdomain.example.com` with a record with hostname `another` inside of it.

-To create a wildcard record on a subdomain (e.g. `*.subdomain.example.com`), create a new zone for the subdomain and then [add a wildcard record](#wildcards) to it.

-## Troubleshoot
+## Troubleshoot DNS Records

 Having problems with your DNS records?
 We recommend reviewing this section to help get your DNS settings back on track.
 Follow these tips to troubleshoot DNS issues.

 ### Wait for Propagation

 DNS updates will take effect, or *propagate*, within the time period set by your zone file's [TTL](#set-the-time-to-live-or-ttl).
-If you've just made a DNS change and aren't seeing it reflected yet, the new information may not be reflected for up to 48 hours.
+If you've just made a DNS change and aren't seeing it reflected yet, the new information may not be available for up to 48 hours.

 While you can't control DNS caching at every point on the Internet, you do have control over your web browser.
 Try holding down the *Shift* key or the *Control* key (depending on your browser) while you refresh the page to bypass your browser's cache of the old DNS data.
-You can also try bringing up your site in an alternate browser, or editing your hosts file to [preview your website without DNS](/docs/networking/dns/previewing-websites-without-dns/).
+You can also try bringing up your site in an alternate browser or editing your hosts file to [preview your website without DNS](/docs/networking/dns/previewing-websites-without-dns/).

 ### Set the Time To Live or TTL

-In the context of DNS, Time to Live (TTL) tells internet servers how long to cache particular DNS entries.
-The default TTL for Linode zone files is 24 hours.
+In the context of DNS, Time to Live (TTL) tells internet servers how long to cache particular DNS entries. **The default TTL for Linode domain zone files is 24 hours**.
 This is fine for most situations because most people don't update their IP addresses often.

 However, there are times when you'll want the TTL to be as low as possible.
 For instance, when you make a DNS change, you'll want that change to propagate quickly.
 Otherwise, some people will see the new site right away, and others (who had the old data cached) will still be visiting the website at your old server.
 Long caching times can be even more problematic when it comes to email, because some messages will be sent to the new server and some to the old one.